h5md/h5md/draft.rst

 -----------------

 A few global attributes (in the HDF5 sense) are defined for convenience.
-These attributes are given to the 'h5md' group.
+These attributes are given to the "h5md" group.

 * creator: The name of the program that created the file.
 * creator_version: The version of the program that created the file, as a string containing proper identification for the given program.
-* version: The version of the H5MD specification that the file conforms to. 'version' is a dimension \[2\] integer dataset.
+* version: The version of the H5MD specification that the file conforms to. "version" is a dimension \[2\] integer dataset.
 The first element is the major version number and the second element the minor version number.
 * creation_time: The creation time of the file.
 It is an integer scalar dataset representing the number of seconds since the Epoch.